 source image.
 When a model is selected, its name and a group of sliders that allow the configuration of its parameters appear in the lower right quadrant of the GUI.
 A more detailed description of the models and their parameters can be found in the BG Models section.

 Common settings can be edited within the file "Scene.xml".

 The <camera width="320" height="240" /> XML tag sets the image size of the captured video when using a camera as the input source.

-As of Scene 1.0.2 the application allows video files as input sources in the Windows versions.
+Since Scene 1.0.2, the application allows video files as input sources under Windows.
 The XML tag <video file="myvideo.avi" /> defines the path to the file.
 In order to correctly reproduce videos, the necessary codecs must be previously installed in the system.

 The Scene application usually sends the TUIO messages

 to port 3333 on localhost (127.0.0.1).
 You can change this setting